flatpak/flat-manager/README.md

 Repos
 -----

-repo-manager maintains a main repository in a path specified by
+flat-manager maintains a main repository in a path specified by
 $REPO_PATH, and a set of dynamically generated repos beneath
 $BUILD_REPO_BASE_PATH.
 The default values for these are 'repo' and 'build-repo', which for testing can be initialized by doing: